 End of subscription period processes for Cross-Certification with other Bridge CAs are specified in the specific policies.
-Pursuant to those policies, at least 180 days prior to the expiration date of the Cross-Certification agreement, the parties shall ascertain whether there is interest in renewing the Cross-Certification arrangement as then existing, or to enter into negotiations to revise the Cross-Certification arrangement and, dependin the outcome of the negotiations, execute a new Cross-Certification arrangement. ıg on he outcome of the negotiations, execute a new Cross-Certification arrangement.
+Pursuant to those policies, at least 180 days prior to the expiration date of the Cross-Certification agreement, the parties shall ascertain whether there is interest in renewing the Cross-Certification arrangement as then existing, or to enter into negotiations to revise the Cross-Certification arrangement and, depending on the outcome of the negotiations, execute a new Cross-Certification arrangement.

-4.12 Key Escrow and Recovery
+4.12 Key Escrow